Energetic, youthful, admired by her students, Professor Johanna Kramer is our guest for the month of March.

-What outcomes resulted from you class visits?
+What outcomes resulted from your class visits?
 What were the effects on your students?

-What advice would you give to colleagues interested in using Special Collections in their courses?
+What advice would you give to faculty or instructors interested in using Special Collections in their courses?